 Mighty Switch Force Hyper Drive Edition

-The Wii U version of the game will feature re-drawn sprites and (possibly) new content.
-The Hooligan Tracker will be displayed on the GamePad.
-The game can also fully be played on the GamePad screen via Off-TV Play which then uses a smaller version of the Hooligan Tracker on the same screen.
-The free "bonus incident" DLC from the 3DS eShop version will be included with the game as well.
+The Wii U version of the game features artwork redrawn for display in HD, as well as all "Bonus Incident" stages from the updated 3DS version.
+The Hooligan Tracker is displayed on the GamePad.
+Optionally, the game can also fully be played on the GamePad screen via Off-TV Play, which then uses a smaller version of the Hooligan Tracker on the same screen.

 Mighty Switch Force's soundtrack was composed by WayForward's Jake Kaufman, taking on an electro-pop vibe reminiscent of the music found in Sonic The Hedgehog.
 Kaufman released the game's soundtrack on Bandcamp which includes seven remixed track by Surasshu and Coda , Electronic Wizards Cancel, Xaimus, and Jake himself.